-The 2015 Undergraduate Steven Humphrey Undergraduate Philosophy Colloquium was a great success!
-Eight undergraduate students from all over the U.S. presented their high-quality work.
-Professor Elisabeth Camp (Rutgers University) gave an engaging keynote talk on why metaphors make good insults.
+The 2016 Undergraduate Steven Humphrey Undergraduate Philosophy Colloquium was a great success!
+Eight undergraduate students from all over the U.S. and Canada presented their high-quality work.
+Professor Kristie Dotson (Michigan State University) gave a stimulating and fascinating keynote talk on identity politics.

 The Philosophy Department is grateful to Steven Humphrey.
 The Colloquium would not have been possible without his continuous and unwavering support.Details